NostalgicCoder/TmdbApi.Lib/README.md

 Images:

-Visual examples of some of the returned data from the rest based IGDB Api.
+Visual examples of some of the returned data from the rest based TMDB Api.

 ![Alt text](Images/TmdbApi-1.jpg)
 ![Alt text](Images/TmdbApi-2.jpg)